• Skip to primary navigation

 A leader with a strong foundation in these areas has the ability to do a lot with it — and the potential to take a lot of other people along with them.

-While coaching is usually done one on one, our Academy members work together with me and the same 5-6 colleagues over an entire year.
+While coaching is usually done one on one, our Academy members work together with me and the same 5-6 colleagues for eight months.
 It means that, each person moves slower than they would with one on one coaching, especially in the initial stages.
 But it also means that they get a far broader perspective, because they benefit from (and implement) the discoveries their colleagues are making along the way.

 While I’m always thrilled to see people getting results from their commitments, the real achievement is at the end of our Academy year when leaders have made behavior change a practice for themselves and their teams.